Adult Day Program Services (ADP)

 The Adult Day Program Services (ADP) is a licensed adult day program for individuals with moderate to profound developmental disabilities located in Lafayette, CA.

 ADP focuses on teaching and coaching individuals in the areas of Community Inclusion, Self-Advocacy, Self-Care, Social Skills, and Vocational Exploration.
-ADP also specializes in providing necessary supports for people with certain physical and health conditions.
-Such supports include assistance with personal care needs, eating, communication, and other necessary supports.
-Skills are taught in the cities and towns in Contra Costa and Alameda counties, through virtual classes, and on-site.
 Participants are provided ample opportunities for practicing and using skills in real-life community settings.

 For more information, contact Director of Adult Day Program Services, Jason Parks at: jparks@lastrampas.org